maxm-akins/cs1660-final-group1/README.md

 ##### 2. User data

 - In a fully flushed out version of this application, we would also include a profile page with some customizable options and information.
-However, for the sake of time and reduced complexity of the project, we figured it would be unnecessary for the delivery of the requirements.
+However, for the sake of time and reduced complexity of the project, we figured it would be unnecessary for the delivery of the project requirements.

 ##### 3. User data security

-- For reasons similar to those mentioned in the second point above, our approach to securing user data is lack luster at best.
-In a true environment, one outside CS 1660, a much more secure methodology would be in place.
+For reasons similar to those mentioned in the second point above, our approach to securing user data is lackluster at best.
+In a true live environment outside CS 1660, a much more secure methodology would be in place.

 ## 👥 Contributors